-Using data ineffectively is a long-standing problem for businesses at any scale that have failed to fully adopt digital transformation within their organisations.
-These businesses either use legacy and disparate systems across silos or utilise insufficient tools and software, making it increasingly difficult to collect, store and organise data in a way that is accessible and usable.
+Using data ineffectively is a long-standing problem for businesses at any scale that have failed to fully adopt digital transformation within their organizations.
+These businesses either use legacy and disparate systems across silos or utilize insufficient tools and software, making it increasingly difficult to collect, store and organize data in a way that is accessible and usable.
 According to Dimensional Research’s study, 90% of data professionals highlight that their work has been slowed by unreliable data sources, and almost two-thirds of data workers are impacted by having to wait on engineering resources while their data is cleaned and prepared.

-Outcomes of lack of a modern, unified analytics data platform and inability to effectively utilise data vary by industry.
+Outcomes of the lack of a modern, unified analytics data platform and inability to effectively utilize data vary by industry.
 Some of the challenges businesses face include:

-- In mobile gaming, companies fail to consolidate their internal marketing spend dataset and user acquisition and behaviour insights, resulting in inaccurate ROI results
+- In mobile gaming, companies fail to consolidate their internal marketing spend dataset and user acquisition and behavior insights, resulting in inaccurate ROI results

 - In digital media, businesses have difficulties uniting and reconciling data they collect from payment gateways, analytics, and CRM tools, leading to poor customer experience and substandard fraud detection

-- Retailers and e-commerce businesses fail to understand the unique needs of their customers and, therefore, are not able to offer personalised campaigns and recommendations
+- Retailers and e-commerce businesses fail to understand the unique needs of their customers and, therefore, are not able to offer personalized campaigns and recommendations

-- In consumer goods, large-scale multi-brand conglomerates experience challenges in having a unified perspective of performance, resulting in siloes and organisational inefficiencies
+- In consumer goods, large-scale multi-brand conglomerates experience challenges in having a unified perspective of performance, resulting in siloes and organizational inefficiencies

-It is also apparent that the questions businesses need to answer and the types of analyses they need to run change rapidly amid technological advancements and continuous changes in consumer behaviour.
+It is also apparent that the questions businesses need to answer and the types of analyses they need to run change rapidly amid technological advancements and continuous changes in consumer behavior.

 One of the ways to tackle these issues and unlock the full potential of your data is through data lakes.
 Data lakes, in simple terms, are central depositories designed to store, process, and secure large amounts of structured, semi-structured, and unstructured data.
 Data lakes can store data in its native format and process any variety of it without size limitations.